 Next: We hope we never see these delivery drivers at our door.

-A video prank at Domino’s went horribly awry, leaving two employees with felony charges and the brand with a major PR crisis.
+What happened: A prank at Domino’s went awry, leaving two employees with felony charges and the brand with a major PR crisis.
 Employees Kristy Hammonds and Michael Setzer filmed a video while putting nasal mucus on sandwiches and violating various health code standards before allegedly sending the compromised food out for delivery.

-While the employees told Domino’s they didn’t actually deliver the food, the chain still fired them and charged them with delivering prohibited foods.
+The employees said they didn’t actually deliver the food, but the chain fired them and charged them with delivering prohibited foods.
 “We got blindsided by two idiots with a video camera and an awful idea,” said a Domino’s spokesman, Tim McIntyre.

 Next: Wendy’s nearly suffers terrible consequences.